 It is believed by historians that a large number of Britons in the Roman army may have been stationed on this peninsula around 380 AD.
 During the ninth century, the Historica Brittonum, written by Geoffrey Monmouth, states that Roman Emperor Magnus Maximus settled troops there after they withdrew from Britain.

-These Britons gave this region its current name, Brittany, and contributed to the Breton language, a sister language to Cornish and Welsh.
+These Britons gave this region its current name and contributed to the Breton language, a sister language to Cornish and Welsh.

 Modern French scholars, such as Leon Fleureot, suggest a two-wave model of migration from Britain which saw the emergence of an independent Breton people and established the dominance of the Brythonic Breton language in Brittany.

-During the Briton emigration to Brittany, several Christian missionaries and saints, mostly Welsh, came to the region and founded Christian Roman Catholic dioceses.
+During the Briton emigration to Bretagne, several Christian missionaries and saints, mostly Welsh, came to the region and founded Christian Roman Catholic dioceses.
 The patron saint of Brittany is St. Anne, the mother of the Virgin Mary.
-Brittany has always been the most devoutly of the Catholic regions in France.
+Bretagne has always been the most devoutly of the Catholic regions in France.

-By the early middle ages period, Brittany was divided between three kingdoms: Domnonea, Cornouaille, and Broerec.
+By the early middle ages period, Bretagne was divided between three kingdoms: Domnonea, Cornouaille, and Broerec.

 These three kingdoms eventually merged into a single state during the ninth century.
-King Nominoe (845-851 AD) unified Brittany and he is considered as the Breton pater patriae.
+King Nominoe (845-851 AD) unified Bretagne and he is considered as the Breton pater patriae.

-During the 10th century, Brittany was attacked by Vikings.
-Alan II of Brittany expelled the Vikings from Brittany in 937 AD and recreated a strong Breton state.
+During the 10th century, Bretagne was attacked by Vikings.
+Alan II expelled the Vikings in 937 AD and recreated a strong Breton state.